khayru/deep-learning-challenge/README.md

 ASK_AMT                   8747
 IS_SUCCESSFUL                2

-What variable(s) are the features for your model?
+What variable(s) are the features of your model?

 APPLICATION_TYPE—Alphabet Soup application type